Canonical, the company behind the Ubuntu opensource operating system, is moving to HR technology as a service as it expands its world-wide business.

-The company, which has grown from a startup to a 600-strong business in 10 years, is replacing home-grown software and spreadsheets with a single company-wide HR system.
+The company, which has grown from a startup to a 600-strong business in 10 years, is replacing homegrown software and spreadsheets with a single company-wide HR system with Sage People.

 Limitations of existing Hr technology

 He continues, “There was too much manual inputting.
-And because the data stores were not synchronized correctly, we were not confident that the data was reliable,” he said.
-The systems were also difficult for employees to use, requiring them to phone the HR department if they wanted to update their contact details, for example.
+And because the data stores were not synchronized correctly, we were not confident that the data was reliable.
+The systems were also difficult for employees to use, requiring them to phone the HR department if they wanted to update their contact details, for example.”

 Canonical evaluated HR technology from a range of IT suppliers, including Microsoft and Oracle.
-The priority was to find a HR system that was flexible, could automate workflows and be integrated into other software packages, said George.
-Avoiding supplier “lock-in” was another priority.
+“The priority was to find a HR system that was flexible, could automate workflows and be integrated into other software packages,” said George.
+Avoiding supplier lock-in was another priority.
 “We are a mid-sized software company and we are growing rapidly.
 I don’t want to be locked into a particular package.
 I need to have flexibility for the business.
 Something that offered all the capabilities, but the data was inaccessible, was not something I wanted to do,” he said.

 The company produced a shortlist of four potential suppliers and tested their technology in a series of trials, using real company data, between January and March 2014.
-“Sage People are one of the new suppliers in this space, and they are still orientated towards innovation, and adding new capabilities, and they were aware of the challenges we were facing as a mid-sized organization,” said George.
+“Sage People are one of the new suppliers in this space, and they are still orientated towards innovation, adding new capabilities, and they were aware of the challenges we were facing as a mid-sized organization,” says George.

-“Ultimately it is about being able to successfully drive innovation in the business,” he said.
+“Ultimately it is about being able to successfully drive innovation in the business,’ he said.
 “People need to be challenged.
 We need to understand what they are interested in and how they are motivated.”

-The project has given Canonical confidence that its HR records are accurate and up to date.
-Employees, many of whom work from home, can access the HR system over the internet, book holidays and keep their personal details up to date.
-The system has also saved the IT team time, George revealed: “I have had to put in far less effort to keep systems up and running.
-I have been able to shut down systems and I have had fewer issues over data quality.”
+“Making sure the data was clean and correct and output into a format we could use, that was the number one issue,” he said.
+“Employees, many of whom work from home, can access the HR system over the internet, book holidays and keep their personal details up to date.
+The system has also saved the IT team time,” George revealed.
+“I have had to put in far less effort to keep the system up and running.
+I have been able to shut down legacy systems and I have had fewer issues over data quality.”